maratai/craftery/fiber_arts/weaving_saori_wx60.md

 # Saori WX60

+**Note**: Dec.
+1, 2025 - reorganizing files, images will be broken for a bit until I fix the links.

 As of November 4, 2025, I have attained a Saori WX60 loom.
 This is a 2-harness folding floor loom, under 30 pounds so I can transport it , and I bought the set of wheels for it to so I can take it to the patio on a nice day.
 Since I *prefer* plainweave, this should be congenial.
 I bought the loom from [Saori Santa Cruz](https://www.saorisantacruz.com/).
 Highly recommended; Jill is terrific and includes a number of her own tutorials for reference, which are extensive and very much appreciated.
 I'm about to begin assembly later today (November 5, 2025) - wish me luck!

 Regarding portability: I live in Louisiana so the thought of a loom I can *evacuate* in case of flood or hurricane, by being able to quickly fold it up and shuck it into a car, is very appealing!